jamis/jamis.github.io/_posts/2014-06-30-need-greed-speed.md

 True to his word, Nigel returned shortly. *Very* shortly.
 So shortly, in fact, that Fabian at first wondered if the algorithm had even worked, but Nigel assured him that it had.
 He'd found a path.

 They meandered through the darkened dungeon for a good ten minutes before finally reaching a small door.
-It opened reluctantly on ancient hinges and revealed a rickety staircase that spiraled upward into the gloom.
+It opened reluctantly---and loudly---on ancient hinges and revealed a rickety staircase that spiraled upward into the gloom.
 Nigel took them several landings before finally passing through a door into one of the upper levels of the keep.
 From there they moved through a little-used wing, past mothballed guest rooms, dining rooms, and even an entire ballroom that Fabian scarcely remembered.
 The walls were adorned with timeworn portraits of Fabian's ancestors, most of whom---judging by their expressions---looked to be suffering from acute indigestion.
-Then, down a flight of stairs, and up another flight of stairs, and through a series of narrow hallways before descending yet another flight of stairs.
+Then, down a flight of stairs, and up a flight of stairs, and through a series of narrow hallways before descending yet another flight of stairs.

 {% include illustration.html align="left" width="400" height="427" image="005-curmudgeon-portraits.jpg" alt="Curmudgeon family portraits" caption='They looked to be suffering from indigestion' %}